 “I think originally before the season started, I was definitely a little nervous because I know that every team in the SEC is good unlike the Big 12,” Castleberry said. “[In the Big 12] you might have a team where you’re like, ‘Oh we’re definitely gonna win,’ but when you’re playing Arkansas, a team that’s supposed to be mediocre, it’s still not a guaranteed win.
 I mean, no game is, but I’m definitely more confident because Texas was really good last year.”

 Even with fans having anxiety around the new competition, the transfer opens doors for old and new rivalries to come to light.
-Along with UT joining the SEC, OU decided to join too which kept the Red River Rivalry game alive.
+Along with UT joining the SEC, OU decided to join too, which kept the Red River Rivalry game alive.
 An old rivalry that will become current again is the UT and Texas A&M Lone Star Showdown.
-The last time those two teams met was 2011 where Texas won by a small margin of 2 points in a 27-25 victory over the Aggies.
+The last time those two teams met was 2011 where Texas won by points, 27-25.
 Lastly, an interesting new matchup that will occur due to the merger is the University of Tennessee vs. the University of Texas in a matchup of the UTs.

 Other than football, one of the three sports that is bringing UT fans the most excitement after joining the SEC is baseball.
 Already a top tier program with a proud history, Texas baseball will become a vital part of the SEC.
 As previously mentioned with the football program, the OU-Texas rivalry will continue to provoke fans across the country.